 Don’t Lash Out

 We often take these negative comments as an attack on us personally.
 The human thing to do is to (over)react and send a stinging barrage of words back at the offending reviewer.
-These are not the actions that will lead a happy outcome in any situation.
+These are not the actions that will lead to a happy outcome in any situation.

 As a business, you can easily be put under public examination by the way you react to negative comments.
 So you need to think before you speak.
 We said earlier that nothing ever truly disappears off the internet.
 Do you really want to publish something written in haste and in the heat of the moment that will come back to bite you again and again?

-It is much better to write out a first draft, then leave it for a few hours until you can review it in a more composed frame of mind, and soften any overly harsh words.
+It is much better to write out a first draft, and then leave it for a few hours until you can review it in a more composed frame of mind, and soften any overly harsh words.

 Don’t Put Good Words In Someone Else’s Mouth